craftercms/docs/source/system-administrators/profile/admin/index.rst

 New Installation
 ^^^^^^^^^^^^^^^^

-You can follow the instructions for building a complete binary of Crafter CMS as described :ref:`here <installing-craftercms-from-built-binary>`, if you add the parameter ``-Pcrafter.profile=true`` the binary will contain crafter-profile.war and crafter-profile-admin.war.
+You can follow the instructions for building a complete binary archive of Crafter CMS as described `here <https://github.com/craftercms/craftercms/blob/support/3.1.x/README.md>`__, if you add the parameter ``-Pcrafter.profile=true``the binary archive will contain ``crafter-profile.war`` and ``crafter-profile-admin.war``.

 ^^^^^^^^^^^^^^^^^^^^^
 Existing Installation